-A rough dirt trail could be cleared through the upland portion (pine flatwoods), however this would require a vegetation removal permit, as the understory vegetation in this area is very dense and has few exotics.
+A rough dirt trail could be cleared along the south side of the upland portion (pine flatwoods), however this would require a vegetation removal permit, as the understory vegetation in this area is very dense and has few exotics.
+A short boardwalk section of trail could be built to access the cypress strand.